0xAX/linux-insides/Booting/linux-bootstrap-3.md

 	movl	%ecx, %ss
 ```

 Since we are in the protected mode, our segment bases point to zero.
-Because of this, the stack pointer will point somewhere below the code, so we need to adjust it, at least for debugging purposes:
+Because of this, the stack pointer will point somewhere below the kernel code, so we need to adjust it to at least its previous state.
+Before the jump, we stored the base address of the code segment in the `ebx` regsiter, so now we can use this value to adjust the stack pointer:

 <!-- https://raw.githubusercontent.com/torvalds/linux/refs/heads/master/arch/x86/boot/pmjump.S#L58-L58 -->
 ```assembly